 |

-Athlete's Foot (Tinea Pedis) |
+Athlete's foot (Tinea pedis) |

-Interdigital type: Peeling skin and itching between toes.
-Vesicular type: Blisters and itching.
-Hyperkeratotic type: Thickening of heel skin (less itching) |
+Interdigital type: peeling skin and itching between toes.
+Vesicular type: blisters and itching.
+Hyperkeratotic type: thickened heel skin (less itching) |

-Topical antifungal agents (creams) |
+Topical antifungal medication (cream) |

 3-6 months |